 Leaders and Managers can use the Pareto Principle in a number of ways

-The rule is named after Italian economist Vilfredo Pareto, who according to Wikipedia, observed in 1906 that 80% of the land in Italy was owned by 20% of the population; and that 20% of the pea pods in his garden contained 80% of the peas.
-The Pareto principle is usually used to estimate that 20% of tasks produce 80% of the total work done.
+The Pareto Principle is named after Italian economist Vilfredo Pareto, who according to Wikipedia, observed in 1906 that 80% of the land in Italy was owned by 20% of the population; and that 20% of the pea pods in his garden contained 80% of the peas.
+The 80/20 concept was applied to situations at work.

-I first came across the Pareto Principle when introducing a business management system in a process driven team.
+I first came across the Pareto Principle when introducing a business management system in a process-driven team.
 Working in the legal sector the processes were complex and varied.
 We also had literally thousands of processes which employees needed to know.
-In order to be able to physically measure and manage the top processes, we concentrated on the most frequently used work streams.
-What this meant was we measured around 20% of the processes, which actually produced 80% of the work.
+In order to be able to physically measure and manage the top processes, we concentrated on the most frequently used workstreams.
+This concentration represented around 20% of the processes.
+Altogether, these processes represented 80% of the work.
 Not only did we measure these top 20% of processes.
-The exercise meant we could engineer these processes using lean principles to make sure they were super efficient.
+The exercise meant we could engineer these processes using lean principles to make sure they were super-efficient.

 The application was transformational

-The application of the Pareto principle was transformational in the way we managed and prioritised our work.
-There was a huge risk the team concentrated on the processes measured to the detriment to the thousands that weren’t.
+Applying the Pareto Principle, transformed the way we managed and prioritised our work.
+We were conscious that there was a concentrating on the 20% of processes would be to the detriment of the thousands that we didn’t count.
 But in practice, it didn’t really happen like that.
 The team simply were more focussed generally as a result of sorting the work/measurement into priorities.

 The concept of the Pareto Principle sparked a great understanding for me in a whole host of management interventions.
 I used the principle in business planning when working out strategies.
 I also used the principle when developing job roles and descriptions.